Oh, that’s what that word means…

 Mechanical strength of timber should be assessed in relation to resistance to shock, axial compression & tension, resistance to bending and elasticity /deflection. various data sources are available for reference.
 Trada and BRE are good authorities on technical information on timber.

-Sorry if you didn’t find what you were looking for in this timber glossary.
+We’re sorry if you didn’t find what you were looking for in this timber glossary.

 Send us your query on the form below and we’ll do our best to answer quickly…